wokibe/cisco_ssh_fingerprint/README.md

-## Calculate the SHA256 fingerprint from a Cisco crypto public rsa key
+## Calculate the MD5 and SHA256 fingerprints from a Cisco crypto public rsa key

 When accessing a Cisco router with a ssh or putty session, at the first attempt you will be asked to verify the displayed fingerprint of the rsa key.